Frequently Asked Questions

 SPO’s may vary a little bit.
 Some parents tell child support staff they want to select the option to start their weekend visitation when school ends on Thursday, while other parents may start their weekend parenting time at 6 p.m. on Friday.
 Read your order before you leave the office and check to see if your requests were included in it.

 If you don’t have an SPO or don’t understand your order, ask an attorney to explain the order.
-If you don’t have an attorney, call the Access and Visitation hotline at 1 (866)-292-4636, Monday – Friday from 1 – 5 p.m. to speak to an attorney.
+If you don’t have an attorney, call the Access and Visitation hotline at 1 (866)-292-4636, Monday – Friday from 12:00 – 5:00 p.m. to speak with an Access and Visitation customer service agent who can refer you to available attorney resources.
 If the order uses general language that does not specify a time, date, and place, then you may need to ask the court to clarify your order.
 Click here to learn more about how to do this.

 The court order is your fall back schedule when you and the other parent don’t agree.
 If you both can agree to temporarily change the plan, there’s no need to return to court.
 Children’s needs change as they grow.
 Children’s schedules change as they move from pre-school, elementary, and middle school and into high school.
 The courts encourage cooperation and flexibility in developing plans to ensure regular, consistent contact with both parents.
 When you and the other parent cannot agree, then the court order is the fall back plan you both must follow.